mickfuzz/phd4/_posts/thesis_chapters/2023-9-5-Methods.md

 Here the text dialogue with the aliens is used as a mediating artefact first by the facilitator to share help in-role, and then by a parent to suggest a modification to the code syntax used and indicating a more general tactic of using readable code structures in novices.

-Thus, in summary, the process of writing down a text request in-role potentially addresses the (previously-explored) barriers asking for help by de-personalising the process.
+Thus, in summary, the process of writing down a text request in-role potentially addresses the (previously-explored in Chapter 4) barriers asking for help by de-personalising the process.
 It also encourages the adoption of professional practice of asking a written question to overcome a coding problem and thus builds experience of using technical terms.
 While this aspect of the drama process was introduced by the facilitator, in alignment with the understanding of Sannino's concepts of transformative agency through double stimulation (TADS) participants transform the function of the alien conversation to their own purposes.
 This theme is developed in the next section.

 #### Playful dialogue with the aliens unrelated to game making